rochax/Repoenum/README.md

 ```
 ### DESCRIPTION ###
 ```
-Repoenum is a tool for automating the enumeration of possibly misconfigured Gitlab repositories.
+Repoenum is a tool for enumeration Gitlab repositories misconfigured and that possibly expose sensitive data.
 ```
 ### INSTALL ###
 ```